Trump's D.C. crackdown is 'very problematic,' says former Capitol Police officer

 President Trump's move to take over the Metropolitan Police Department (MPD) is "very problematic" and could tarnish police relationships in the community, warns retired U.S. Capitol Police officer Harry Dunn.

-Dunn served the U.S. Capitol Police — a separate agency from MPD — for 15 years and retired in 2023, about two years after helping protect the Capitol on Jan.
-6, 2021 from a violent mob of Trump supporters.
-Dunn says he's worked with D.C. police officers who were not trained to handle certain situations that require more specialized approaches, like de-escalation and mental health crises.
+Dunn served in the U.S. Capitol Police — a separate agency from the MPD — for 15 years and retired in 2023, about two years after helping protect the Capitol on Jan.
+6, 2021, from a violent mob of Trump supporters.
+Dunn says he has worked with D.C. police officers who were not trained to handle certain situations that require more specialized approaches, like de-escalation and mental health crises.

-In an interview with NPR's Michel Martin, he voiced his concerns about the National Guard deployment and D.C. police officers having free reign to do as they please.
+In an interview with NPR's Michel Martin, he voiced his concerns about the National Guard deployment and D.C. police officers having free rein to do as they please.

 The following exchange has been edited for length and clarity.

-Note: Editor's note: MPD data shows that violent crime is down about 26% in Washington from this time compared with last year.
-Overall, crime is down about 7%.